redkubes/quickstart/README.md

 # Quickstart examples for Otomi

-Quickly deploy Otomi in your infrastructure provider of choice.
+Quickly deploy Otomi in your public cloud of choice or (comming soon) run Otomi locally on your machine with kind

 Intended for experimentation/evaluation ONLY.

 **You will be responsible for any/all infrastructure costs incurred by these used resources.**
 This repository intends to minimize costs by only provisioning the minimum required resources for a given provider.

-## Infrastructure providers
+## Public cloud providers

 Quickstarts are provided for [**Amazon Web Services** (`aws`)](./aws), [**Microsoft Azure Cloud** (`azure`)](./azure), and [**Google Cloud Platform** (`gcp`)](./gcp).